 YoungArts Artist Fellowship

-The YoungArts Artist Fellowship deepens and expands previous on-campus residency support for mid-career artists to now include funding, space, networking support and project consultation for the development of new work.
+The YoungArts Artist Fellowship supports mid-career performing artists with funding, space, networking and project consultation for the development of new work.
 Encouraging experimentation with new ideas and excellence through rigorous artistic practice, the fellowship is awarded annually to two artists selected by a panel of artists and staff.
+One YoungArts Artist Fellowship per year is allocated to a New York-based award winner, with support from the Rockefeller Brothers Fund.

 Every year YoungArts partners with 7G Foundation and Baxter St at the Camera Club of New York for a residency and exhibition featuring a New York City-based YoungArts award winner working in the mediums of photography and video.
 The opportunity includes a financial subsidy to create a body of work and produce a solo show in the Baxter St gallery as well as access to the Baxter St at the Camera Club dark room, studio resources, and their Art Advisory Committee.